heptarch/heptarch.github.io/drafts/demon.md

  that his spirit fled into the air on Solomon's return.
 Perhaps he tired of his false crown and wanted to be free...
-In the Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and tossed into the sea."
+In the Islamic tradition, he was trapped in a chamber of rock, encircled with iron shackles and cast into the sea."
 He removes his spectacles and collapses melodramatically behind the chair.

 "Art thou Ashmedai?"